 Can I be a mentor?

 Possibly!
-We are currently seeking a select number of mentors for round 2, particularly Middle Grade mentors.
+We are currently seeking a select number of mentors for the next round.
 You can apply here.

 What if I have a specific question about one of the mentors’ wishlists?

 Feel free to tweet questions at a specific mentor (just as long as you don’t, you know, bombard them.)
 Examples such as: “Your bio says you’re looking for sci-fi; how do you feel about a sci-fi retelling?” or, “Would you be interested in X meets Y?” types of questions are fine.
 We’d prefer such questions be public so that others might be able to see their questions answered also; thus we ask that you please don’t DM the mentors unless invited to do so.